 For a general problem, the tendon/riser stiffness will contribute terms for each element of the stiffness matrix, K. This is accomplished using a fully coupled model as described in 7.4.4.

 For an uncoupled model, a simple approach that can be used to model vertical vessel motions (heave, pitch, and roll) and tendon/riser tension variations is to represent each tendon and riser (or group of tendons/risers) as an elastic spring with no mass or fluid interaction effects.
-If this simple elastic spring model is used for modeling tendon/riser attachment point forces on the vessel, the forces can be linearized to generate the stiffness terms of K. However this simple spring model for the tendons and risers neglects geometric nonlinearities that cause the terms of K to change depending on the offset point chosen for linearization.
+If this simple elastic spring model is used for modeling tendon/riser attachment point forces on the vessel, the forces can be linearized to generate the stiffness terms of K. However, this simple spring model for the tendons and risers neglects geometric nonlinearities that cause the terms of K to change depending on the offset point chosen for linearization.

 In all but very shallow water, the tendon/riser mass may be an important contribution to vertical and horizontal mode natural frequencies.
 One simple approach is to augment the mass or added mass matrices to reflect the contribution of tendons and risers.
 Uncoupled time or frequency domain tendon/riser analysis may be used to generate terms added to M, K, and N to model tendon/riser dynamic effects as a function of frequency.
 Classic lumped-mass methods for structural dynamics analysis (Clough and Penzien, 1993 [116]) may also be used to allocate tendon and riser mass to the appropriate rigid body degrees of freedom.